qooxdoo/qooxdoo/docs/core/property_features.md

 </div>

-The chapter gives you an compact but extensive overview of the features offered by Qooxdoo's property system.
+The chapter gives you a compact but extensive overview of the features offered by Qooxdoo's property system.
 Please refer to `defining_properties` for an explanation of how to define and use properties.